2014 US Open – Women's singles

 Two-time defending champion Serena Williams defeated Caroline Wozniacki in the final, 6–3, 6–3 to win the women's singles tennis title at the 2014 US Open.
-It was her Open Era-record-equaling sixth US Open singles title and 18th major singles title overall, equaling Martina Navratilova and Chris Evert's tally.
-She did not lose a set during the tournament for a record-equaling third time, and did not lose more than three games in any set.
+It was her sixth US Open singles title, a joint Open Era record (shared with Chris Evert), and 18th major singles title overall.
+For the third time in her career, Williams did not lose a set during the tournament, and did not lose more than three games in any set.
+This was the first leg in her second 'Serena Slam', a non-calendar year Grand Slam.

-The top three seeds (Williams, Simona Halep and Petra Kvitová) were in contention for the world No. 1 ranking.
+The top three seeds (Williams, Simona Halep and Petra Kvitová) were in contention for the world No. 1 singles ranking.
 Williams retained the top position after Halep and Kvitová lost in the third round.

-This was the first major main draw appearance for CiCi Bellis, who at the age of 15 became the youngest player to win a match at the US Open since 1996.
+15-year-old CiCi Bellis was the youngest player to win a match at the US Open since Anna Kournikova in 1996.